goalsgame/ueimporter/ueimporter.md

 One downside is that moved files will be imported as a delete followed by an add.
 If you have made changes to the file in the old location on your `main`-branch , Plastic will not help you merge these changes into the file in it's new location.
-Plastic will ask you how to resolve your changes to the old file, and you will have to manually copy it into the new location.
+Instead, it will ask you how to resolve your changes to the old deleted file, forcing you to manually copy your changes into the new location.

-Depending on how widespread your changes to the engine code is this strategy might be good enough, for us at Goals it was not.
+Depending on how widespread your changes to the engine code are, this strategy might be good enough, for us at Goals it was not.

 ### Import by replicating changes from Git